 Cath Shaw, Founder

-My turning point came one day when an event occurred within my close circle and I realised just how much my situation was impacting on my family and those around me.
+My turning point came one day as a jolt, as I realised just how much my situation was impacting on those around me.
 For the first time in a long time a fierce determination ignited inside of me to find a way to make a change, and that determination remains today.

 ‘On what we do with children, rests the destiny of our world.’
 Dr. Terry Orlick